Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 These tunnels and channels over time become filled up with sediment.
 During deglaciation, this sediment is dropped onto the bedrock leaving **stratified** ridges, signifying that a glacial meltwater tunnel was somewhere above it.
 This could be either a kame (see below) or an esker.

 The general consensus is that the deposition is caused when **pressure is released** at the glacier's snout, so as the glacier retreats, the point of deposition retreats too.
 This can describe their **beaded** appearance (vary in height and width throughout) with the beads of greater size representing periods of relatively slow retreat, or halted ablation.
-Others may say that the larger beads are caused as a result of the greater load carried by the meltwater in summer seasons.
+Others may say that the larger beads are caused as a result of the greater load carried by the meltwater in the summer seasons.

 ![enter image description here](https://cheatsheet-assets.ibaguette.com/alevel/geography/Eskers.png) *Here are 2 angles showing what they look like, in Svalbard.*